stacks-network/docs/_develop/zero_to_dapp_3.md

 <img src="images/kingdom-errors.png" alt="">

-After a user chooses an animal persona and a territory, the user presses **Done** and the application stores the user data on GAIA.
+After a user chooses an animal persona and a territory, the user presses **Done** and the application stores the user data on Gaia.

 ```js
 saveMe(me) {